nforgeio/RaspberryDebugger/README.md

 * https://github.com/dotnet/runtime/issues/44745
 * [#15](https://github.com/nforgeio/RaspberryDebugger/issues/15): .NET 5.0.100 remote Raspberry debugging doesn't work

 The workaround until Microsoft fixes this is to revert your app back to a .NET Core 3.1 SDK.
-Unfortunately, Raspberry Debugger v0.4 had a bug that prevented the installation of a .NET 3.1 SDK so the workaround doesn't work for that release.
-This is fixed for our v0.5 release.

 ---